- Student Rights and Responsibilities

 The Board of Education will work to ensure that the community is aware of this Code of Conduct by:

-a. providing copies of a summary of the code to all students at a general assembly held at the beginning of each school year;
+a. providing copies of a plain-language summary of the code to all students at a general assembly held at the beginning of each school year;

-c. mailing the Code of Conduct summary, to all parents of District students before the beginning of the school year and making this summary available later upon request;
+b. mailing the Code of Conduct summary, to all parents of District students before the beginning of the school year and making this summary available later upon request;

 f. making copies of the Code available for review by students, parents and other community members; and